Cornell Johnson Graduate School of Management: MBA program

 Ninety-four percent of the Class of 2023 accepted full-time roles within three months of graduation, and every student secured internships during the summer following the first year.
 The most popular career industries for graduates are management consulting (42%), financial services (35%), and technology (11%).
 55% of graduates decided to remain in the Northeast, followed by 16% to the West Coast, 9% Midwest, and equal distribution to the Mid-Atlantic, South, and Southwest.
 Additionally, Johnson graduates reported an average salary of $175,000, with a mean signing bonus of $38,826—77.9% of graduates received a signing bonus.

 According to Johnson's published 2023 employment report, the top hiring companies for full time students in the class of 2023 included McKinsey & Company (26), Bain & Company (17), and BCG (12).
 Similarly, the top hiring companies for the class of 2023 internships included McKinsey & Company (21), Bain & Company (10), and BCG (7).

-Graduates of Cornell Johnson earn some of the highest salaries of MBA graduates in the United States.
-Graduates of the Cornell University MBA – Johnson Graduate School of Management earned an average starting salary of $175,000, in addition to a signing bonus of $38,826, with 77.9% reporting a sign-on bonus — ranking as the second highest total compensation among MBA programs in the United States.
+The Cornell University MBA - Johnson Graduate School of Management at the Cornell SC Johnson College of Business ranks among the top MBA programs in the United States by average starting salary.
+Cornell MBA graduates report some of the highest MBA starting salaries in the country, earning an average base salary of $175,000, plus an average signing bonus of $38,826.
+With 77.9% of graduates receiving a sign-on bonus, the Cornell MBA ranks second in total average starting compensation among U.S. MBA programs, placing it among the top-ranked MBAs by salary outcomes.

 Cornell Johnson is known for its elite consulting placements, strong finance and investment banking outcomes, One-Year Tech MBA in New York City, immersion learning, and tight-knit cohorts.
 Cornell Johnson is especially recognized for its collaborative community and strong alumni ties across industries.
-With an acceptance rate of 27%, Cornell Johnson is the seventh most selective business school in the United States, and one of the most selective business schools in the world.
+With an acceptance rate of 27.1%, the Cornell SC Johnson College of Business is the seventh most selective business school in the United States, and one of the most selective business schools in the world.

+Johnson offers industry-focused immersions for Two-Year MBA students in their second semester, with opportunities at the New York City campus, including a Fintech & TMT intensive and a Media & Tech intensive.

 Immersion learning & Concentrations

-The Boas Trading Room is used by students for training, for management of student-run funds, and for hosting the annual MBA Stock Pitch Challenge.

 A unique aspect of the Johnson MBA experience is a completion of an intense, hands-on semester of an integrated course and fieldwork in a specific industry or career interest, before setting out for a mid-MBA summer internship.
 Immersions consist of integrated electives, performance-based learning, and live cases to blend rigorous classroom learning with practical fieldwork, giving students a unique opportunity to apply their knowledge in real-world business settings.

 The Johnson curriculum offers 6 immersions: